-- Life insurance - Your Servicemembers' Group Life Insurance will continue for 120 days after separation.
+- Life insurance — Your Servicemembers' Group Life Insurance will continue for 120 days after separation.
 You can convert your life insurance from SGLI to Veterans' Group Life Insurance within the 120 days and after 120 days if you provide proof of good health).
-More information on SGLI and VGLI is available on the Department of Veterans Affairs' life insurance website or by telephone at 800-827-1000.
+More information on SGLI and VGLI is available on the Department of Veterans Affairs Life Insurance website or by telephone at 800-827-1000.

 - Relocation assistance — You may be allowed one final move at government expense from your last duty station.
 If you live in installation housing, you may be allowed one move out of housing into the local community and another final move within certain time and geographic limits based on your discharge.

-- Commissary and exchange privileges - In most cases, your commissary and exchange privileges end when you leave the military.
+- Commissary and exchange privileges — In most cases, your commissary and exchange privileges end when you leave the military.
 Some involuntarily separating service members may receive commissary and exchange privileges for two years as part of their transition assistance benefits.
-If you transfer to the National Guard or Reserve, you'll retain both your commissary and exchange privileges.
+If you transfer to the National Guard or Reserve Component, you'll retain both your commissary and exchange privileges.

-- Department of Veterans Affairs home loans - Home loans are available through the Department of Veterans Affairs to service members even after separation from the military.
+- Department of Veterans Affairs home loans — Home loans are available through the Department of Veterans Affairs to service members even after separation from the military.
 To be eligible, you must have served at least 24 months and have an honorable or general discharge.
 Other discharges may be reviewed for eligibility.
-More information is available on the Department of Veterans Affairs' home loans website or by telephone at 800-827-1000.
+More information is available on the Department of Veterans Affairs Home Loans website or by telephone at 800-827-1000.

 - Unemployment compensation - Depending on your state and the terms of your discharge, you may be eligible for unemployment compensation.
 Each state has its own rules for eligibility, so visit your state's employment office for details.
-A state-by-state listing, as well as specific information on unemployment compensation for former service members, is available from the Department of Labor website.
+A state-by-state listing, as well as specific information on unemployment compensation for former service members, is available from the Department of Labor.

 Your Reserve obligation

 When you entered active duty, you incurred a military obligation that may extend beyond your term of active service.
-If you are separating before fulfilling that obligation, you may be required to remain in the military in either the National Guard Reserve.
+If you are separating before fulfilling that obligation, you may be required to remain in the military in either the National Guard or Reserve Component.
 Even if you don't have an obligation to the Reserve Component, you may choose to join to continue your skills training or earn a part-time paycheck.
 The following types of service will fulfill your obligation: